S2-group/rep-pkg-ecsa-2024-SA-assessment-for-sustainability-a-case-study/README.md

      |
      |--- src/		Source code to generate SIS
      |
-     |--- docs/		Architecture documentation
+     |--- docs/		Architecture documentation, input and output data of intermediary steps, etc.
      |
-     |--- data/		Data used in the paper including templates, input and output data of intermediary steps, and results
+     |--- data/		Data used in the paper including templates and final results

 ### Getting started
 Here, we provide step-by-step instructions on using this repository, including requirements, and installation/script execution steps.